networkservicemesh/deployments-k8s/examples/heal/local-forwarder-death/README.md

-# Test local forwarder restart
+# Test local Forwarder death

-This example shows that NSM keeps working after the local Forwarder restart.
+This example shows that NSM keeps working after the local Forwarder death.

 NSC and NSE are using the `kernel` mechanism to connect to its local forwarder.